Profit-Driven Team Grouping in Social Networks: LP-Based Approximation Algorithms

-\begin{definition}[MincostTeamSelection] Assume that there is a set of skills $\mathcal{S}$ and individuals $\mathcal{V}$, each individual $u\in \mathcal{V}$ is associated with a cost and possesses a subset of skills.
-Find a team of individuals with minimum cost such that (1) all team members are social compatible, and (2) all skills in $\mathcal{S}$ can be covered. \end{definition}
+\begin{definition}[MincostTeamSelection] Assume that there is a set of skills $\mathcal{S}$ and individuals $\mathcal{V}$; each individual $u\in \mathcal{V}$ has a cost and possesses a subset of skills.
+We indentify a team of individuals with the minimum cost such that (1) all team members are socially compatible, and (2) all skills in $\mathcal{S}$ can be covered. \end{definition}

-Depending on the definition of social compatibility, \textsc{MincostTeamSelection} has been intensively studied in the literature.
-In \citep{lappas2009finding}, they propose to use connectivity as a measure of social compatibility, that is, all team members must be connected in the social network.
-Under this context, the \textsc{MincostTeamSelection} problem can be reduced from \emph{node weight group steiner tree} problem \citep{khandekar2012approximating} which admits a performance ratio of $O(|\mathcal{E}|^{1/2} \ln |\mathcal{E}|)$ where $|\mathcal{E}|$ is the number of edges in the social network.
-It was worth noting that condition (1) can be replaced by other reasonable measurements on social compatibility among team members, for instance, some work \citep{anagnostopoulos2012online} requires that a team must have bounded diameter.
-The following theorem is not restricted to any specific measure of social compatibility. \begin{theorem} If there is a polynomial $\mu$-approximation algorithm for \textsc{MincostTeamSelection}, then there exists a polynomial $\mu$-approximation algorithm for \textbf{P.1}. \end{theorem} \emph{Proof:} Let $\mathcal{A}$ be a $\mu$-approximation algorithm for \textsc{MincostTeamSelection}.
-We run the ellipsoid algorithm on the dual LP using the algorithm $\mathcal{A}$ as the approximate separation oracle.
-More precisely, let $S (L)$ denote the set of $y\in \mathbb{R}_+^\mathcal{V}$ satisfying that
+\textsc{MincostTeamSelection} has been intensively studied in the literature, using various indicators of social compatibility.
+For example, if there is no requirement of social compatibility, then \textsc{MincostTeamSelection} reduces to the classical \emph{weighted set cover problem} \citep{chvatal1979greedy}, which admits an $O(\log n)$-factor approximation. \citep{lappas2009finding} proposed the use of connectivity as a measure of social compatibility; that is, all team members must be connected in a social network.
+In this context, the \textsc{MincostTeamSelection} problem can be reduced from \emph{node weight group steiner tree} problem \citep{khandekar2012approximating}, which admits a performance ratio of $O(|\mathcal{E}|^{1/2} \ln |\mathcal{E}|)$, where $|\mathcal{E}|$ is the number of edges in the social network.
+As stated by \cite{anagnostopoulos2012online}, a team must have a bounded diameter.
+We next present the main theorem of this section.
+This theorem is not restricted to any specific indicator of social compatibility. \begin{theorem} If there is a polynomial $1/\mu$-approximation algorithm for \textsc{MincostTeamSelection}, then there exists a polynomial $\mu$-approximation algorithm for \textbf{Primal LP of P.1}. \end{theorem} \emph{Proof:} Let $\mathcal{A}$ be a $1/\mu$-approximation algorithm for \textsc{MincostTeamSelection}.
+We use $\mathcal{A}$ as an approximate separation oracle to examine whether the current solution to the dual problem is feasible or not.
+Let $S (L)$ denote the set of $y\in \mathbb{R}_+^\mathcal{V}$ satisfying that